yazid-hoblos/BoolNet-Metastasis-Model/README.md

 ### Model Robustness

-We defined a function `robustness` that recursively creates variations of the model with single changes of opertaors from And to Or, or vice versa.
+We defined a function `robustness` that recursively creates variations of the model with single changes of operators from And to Or, or vice versa.
 This allows us to compute the stable states for each and assess how they tend to evolve across models.

 ### Controllability Analysis